What Is Gastroschisis?

 Gastroschisis affects 1 to 2 in 10,000 children.
 It's more common in babies who have younger mothers.
 Doctors don't know the cause.

 Gastroschisis at Seattle Children’s

-Since 1996, we have taken care of more than 100 children with gastroschisis.
+We have taken care of hundreds of children with gastroschisis.
 We've cared for many more over the course of our 100-year history.
-We usually see 10 to 15 babies each year with this condition.
+We usually see 15 to 20 babies each year with this condition.
 While most medical institutions report some deaths among babies with gastroschisis, Seattle Children's has had no deaths due to gastroschisis in the past decade.

 Our surgeons are experienced at performing the operation these babies need to place their organs inside their bellies and close the hole.
 In addition, we have a great deal of experience treating problems after surgery, as well as with the feeding issues that many of these children have.